Student Placement Information

 While placements occur in a range of settings, the majority of students will have at least one placement in a NSW Ministry of Health Facility.
 All students must complete the following in order to be 'verified' for placement in a NSW Health Facility:

-- undergo a Criminal Record Check and receive a National Police Certificate (from NSW or Australian Federal Police)
+- undergo a Criminal Record Check and receive a National Police Certificate (NSW residents must apply from NSW Police; international students must apply from Australian Federal Police)

 - signed NSW Health Code of Conduct Agreement for Students Undertaking Clinical Placements

 - meet immunisation requirements

 - completed NSW Health Form 2.
 Tuberculosis (TB) assessment tool

 - completed NSW Health Form 3.
 Student Undertaking/Declaration